National Academy of Arbitrators: Purposes and collaborations

-Educational Initiatives and Annual Meetings
+Educational initiatives and annual meetings

-While not an agency for arbitration selection or appointment, the NAA sponsors initiatives aimed at improving the understanding of arbitration as a dispute resolution method.
-It conducts an annual national convention that is open to non-members, and regional meetings, offering educational opportunities to both members and non-members on topics relevant to labor relations, labor arbitration, and legal ethics.
+The NAA does not act as an appointing authority for arbitrator selection or appointment, but supports initiatives that promote awareness and understanding of arbitration as a dispute-resolution method.
+It conducts an annual national convention that is open to non-members, as well as regional meetings offering educational opportunities on topics relevant to labor relations, labor arbitration, and legal ethics.